otammato/Kubernetes_Terraform_cluster_deploy_on_EKS_AWS/README.md

 </details>

 6.5: Configure Terraform Providers
-In the versions.tffile, we shall configure the required providers and their respective versions.
+In the versions.tf file, we shall configure the required providers and their respective versions.

 <details markdown=1><summary markdown="span">Details</summary>